Juan Carlos Ferrero: 2003

 Ferrero played in the first round of the 2003 Davis Cup, comfortably winning both of his matches against Christophe Rochus and Kristof Vliegen of Belgium.
 In the quarterfinal, he played and won one match against Croatia's Mario Ančić.
 Ferrero arrived at Spain's semifinal against Argentina as newly crowned world No. 1.
 He duly defeated Gastón Gaudio, losing only four games across three sets.
-Ferrero hadn't dropped a single set in the Davis Cup that year heading into his second semifinal match against Agustín Calleri.
+Ferrero hadn't dropped a single set in the Davis Cup that year, heading into his second semifinal match against Agustín Calleri.
 Calleri, however, stunned Ferrero, hitting 109 winners to win the match in straight sets.

 Spain nevertheless made the final, where they once again met Australia.
-Spain had played the preceding three rounds on their favorite surface, clay, but faced Australia on grass.
+Spain had played the preceding three rounds on their favourite surface, clay, but faced Australia on grass.
 Ferrero lost his first singles match to Lleyton Hewitt in five sets.
-He had led the match 2–1 before he was bagelled in a fourth set tiebreak, and broken twice to lose the fifth set.
+He had led the match 2–1 before he was bagelled in a fourth-set tiebreak, and broken twice to lose the fifth set.
 With Spain trailing two matches to one, Ferrero was tasked with playing a second singles rubber against Mark Philippoussis.
 Having lost the first two sets, Ferrero won the third and fourth sets 6–1, 6–2 after Philippoussis tore his pectoral muscle.
 Following the fourth set, Ferrero called for a physio; Philippoussis subsequently did the same, and the long break wrecked Ferrero's momentum.
 He was bagelled by Philippoussis in the fifth set.
 Australia claimed the Davis Cup.